-- In this section, we used BC concentration as a tracer for estimating the number fraction of primary particles (Section 3.2).
-We first compare this method to the non-volatile measurements (section 4.3.1), and then to extend the analyses of primary and secondary particles to the full-year measurement period.
-For optimizing the BC-tracer method for Payerne, we assessed the sensitivity of choosing different percentiles (e.g. 0.1%, 0.5%, 1% and 2%) of observed N-to-BC ratios to infer the S1 factor in Eq.
-2. The value of S1 showed low sensitivity to percentile changes, as observed in previous locations (Rodríguez and Cuevas, 2007).
-Since, S1 is a simple factor used to estimate the number of primary particles per nanogram of BC, the low sensitivity of S1 to different percentiles directly translates to high precision of the estimated primary particle fraction (Fig. S14B).
-This approach does not systematically misclassify the primary volatile particles as secondary particles, whereas it has its own limitations. - particles (Rodríguez and Cuevas, 2007).
-A recent study estimated that the method leads to an overestimation of the primary vehicle exhaust particles concentrations by 18% and 26% in urban and suburban sites, respectively, but no impact on secondary particles (Casquero-Vera et al., 2021).
-Given that traffic has also a dominant contribution to BC mass at this site (Grange et al., 2020), a potential overestimation in the traffic contribution to the total primary particles is also possible in this study.
+In this section, we used BC concentration as a tracer for estimating the number fraction of primary particles (Sect.
+3.2).
+We first compare this method to the non-volatile measurements (Sect.
+4.3.1) and then extend the analyses of primary and secondary particles to the full-year measurement period.
+For optimizing the BC tracer method for Payerne, we assessed the sensitivity of choosing different percentiles (e.g., 0.1 %, 0.5 %, 1 % and 2 %) of observed N-to-BC ratios to infer the S_1 factor in Eq.
+(2).
+The value of S_1 showed low sensitivity to percentile changes, as observed in previous locations (Rodríguez and Cuevas, 2007).
+Since S_1 is a simple factor used to estimate the number of primary particles per nanogram of BC, the low sensitivity of S_1 to different percentiles directly translates to high precision of the estimated primary particle fraction (Fig. S14b).
+This approach does not systematically misclassify the primary volatile particles as secondary particles, but it has its own limitations.
+The approach is biased towards primary particle sources with the lowest N{UFP}-to-BC ratio, e.g., traffic-related particles (Rodríguez and Cuevas, 2007).
+A recent study estimated that the method leads to an overestimation of the primary vehicle exhaust particles concentrations by 18 % and 26 % in urban and suburban sites, respectively, but with no impact on secondary particles (Casquero-Vera et al., 2021).
+Given that traffic also has a dominant contribution to BC mass at this site (Grange et al., 2020), a potential overestimation in the traffic contribution to the total primary particles is also possible in this study.
 However, it must be noted that the underlying assumption of a constant N{UFP}-to-BC ratio will never provide accurate results in an environment where the contributions of different primary sources and the age of plumes show great diurnal and seasonal variations.